Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 #### Integration Key (iOS)

-You can specify up to three unique iOS integration keys for your development, staging, and production environments. iOS integration keys are generated after creating a service that contains iOS applications using the Adobe Campaign Classic [client console](https://docs.campaign.adobe.com/doc/AC/en/INS_Installation_steps_for_Windows__Installing_the_client_console.html).
+You can specify up to three unique iOS integration keys for your development, staging, and production environments. iOS integration keys are generated after creating a service that contains iOS applications using the Adobe Campaign Classic [client console](https://docs.campaign.adobe.com/doc/AC/en/INS_Installing_Campaign_in_Windows__Installing_the_client_console.html).
 For more information on where to find the integration key, see [Configuring the mobile application in Adobe Campaign](https://docs.campaign.adobe.com/doc/AC/en/DLV_Sending_push_notifications_Setting_up_mobile_app_channel.html#Configuring_the_mobile_application_in_Adobe_Campaign).

 #### Integration Key (Android)

 Specify up to three unique Android integration keys for your development, staging, and production environments.
-Similar to iOS, Android integration keys are generated after creating a service that contains Android applications using the Adobe Campaign Classic [client console](https://docs.campaign.adobe.com/doc/AC/en/INS_Installation_steps_for_Windows__Installing_the_client_console.html).
+Similar to iOS, Android integration keys are generated after creating a service that contains Android applications using the Adobe Campaign Classic [client console](https://docs.campaign.adobe.com/doc/AC/en/INS_Installing_Campaign_in_Windows__Installing_the_client_console.html).
 For more information on where to find the integration key, see [Configuring the mobile application in Adobe Campaign](https://docs.campaign.adobe.com/doc/AC/en/DLV_Sending_push_notifications_Setting_up_mobile_app_channel.html#Configuring_the_mobile_application_in_Adobe_Campaign).

 #### Request Timeout

-Time in seconds to wait for a response from the registration endpoint before timing out.
+Time, in seconds, to wait for a response from the registration or tracking endpoint before timing out.

 ## Add Campaign Classic to your app